vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 merit ( puṇya ) of six months in one month; HV II.
 796 ; (2) begin on Sunday in M. and worship Sun on every Sunday for a year and subsist on certain specified things in order or abstain from partaking of certain things; VKK 37-38.

-Raviṣaṣthi-fast on 6th and worship Sun on 7th; performer
+Raviṣaṣṭhi-fast on 6th and worship Sun on 7th; performer

 secures wealth and freedom from disease; KN 190 (from

-Linga ).
+Liṅga ).
 Rasakalyāṇini-begin on M. śu.
 3; tithi; Durgā deity; bathe

 image of Durgā with honey and sandalwood paste and worship the right side of the image first and then left side ; salute her limbs from feet to her crown, associating each with a different name; worship Devi with a different name (out of 12, such as Kumudā, Madhavi, Gauri) respectively in 12 months from M.; from M, to K, each month the per former should abstain from one out of 12 things in order